ArtemVolsh/_WebPackPreset/README.md

-This is a basic WebPack setup with next plugins included: clean-webpack-plugin - 4.0.0-alpha.0
+**This is a basic WebPack setup**

+Plugins:

+	clean-webpack-plugin - 4.0.0-alpha.0
 	html-webpack-plugin - 5.3.1
 	css-loader - 5.2.6
 	xml-loader - 1.2.1